emqx/cloud-docs/en_US/deployments/privatelink-aws.md

 To remove the private connection, you need to ensure that the PrivateLink status is `running`.

-> - If you need to remove the PrivateLink service from your AWS platform, please remove the PrivateLink from EMQX Cloud console first, otherwise it will cause PrivateLink status of the deployment to be `failed`.
+> - If you need to remove the PrivateLink service from your AWS platform, please remove the PrivateLink from EMQX Platform console first, otherwise it will cause PrivateLink status of the deployment to be `failed`.
 > - Please ensure that there are no associated resources in the deployment before removing the PrivateLink, otherwise it will lead to unpredictable risks.

 1. Go to Deployment Details